infinilabs/console/README.md

 ## License

-INFINI Gateway is a truly open-source project, licensed under the [GNU Affero General Public License v3.0](https://opensource.org/licenses/AGPL-3.0).
+INFINI Console is a truly open-source project, licensed under the [GNU Affero General Public License v3.0](https://opensource.org/licenses/AGPL-3.0).
 We also offer a commercially supported, enterprise-ready version of the software.
 For more details, please refer to our [license information](./LICENSE).